Pandas Display: Truncate Column Display Rather Than Wrapping

 line_width=width, show_dimensions=show_dimensions)

-So either you pass expand_frame_repr=True and it wraps on the line width, or you pass expand_frame_repr=False and it shouldn't.
+and it shouldn't.
 But it looks like there is a bug in the code (this should be pandas 0.20.3 iirc):

-in pd.io.formats.format.DataFrameFormatter:
+in pd.io.formats.format.DataFrameFormatter

 def_chk_truncate(self):